dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ├── testing                             *  Testing files for the project
 ```
 ## To-Do
+- [ ] Optimize GKE, GCE usage to fit GCP quota for all resources instead of using GCP and Azure
 - [ ] Implement Data Ingestion, Data Quality check, Data Lake, Data Warehouse, and Data Pipeline
 - [ ] Implement Kserve for model serving
 - [ ] Code refactoring and deduplication
+- [ ] Refractor API helm deployment and Cloudbuild pipeline
 - [ ] Add media files
 ## Setting up GCP